Multiple Injuries After Explosion On London Tube

 Advertisement

+Original story: Multiple people are said to be injured after an explosion on a District Line train at Parsons Green station in southwest London.

+Photos and videos from the scene show a white bucket on fire inside a plastic supermarket bag.
+The inside of the Tube train carriage does not appear to be damaged, but witnesses have reported seeing people with injuries, including burns to the face, arms and legs, reported The Guardian.

-Police and paramedics were called to the scene right after the device went off around 8:20 a.m. local time, the BBC reported.
-Natasha Wills, assistant director of operations at London Ambulance Service, said "multiple resources" were sent to the scene, "including single responders in cars, ambulance crews, incident response officers, and our hazardous area response team, with the first of our medics arriving in under five minutes," reported the BBC.
+Police and paramedics were called to the scene at 08:20 BST (07:20 GMT), the BBC reported.
+Natasha Wills, assistant director of operations at London Ambulance Service, said "multiple resources" had been sent to the scene, "including single responders in cars, ambulance crews, incident response officers and our hazardous area response team, with the first of our medics arriving in under five minutes," reported the BBC.

 "Our initial priority is to assess the level and nature of injuries.
 More information will follow when we have it."

-Note: Update (15 September 5pm GMT): A total of 22 people have been treated in hospitals following the incident, mostly with burns, and at least eight have been discharged, the BBC reported.
-Police are looking for the person who planted the "improvised explosive device" and the area around Parsons Green station has been evacuated.
-Update (15 September 11am GMT): The Metropolitan Police have confirm that the incident is being treated as terrorism, reported the BBC.
-Prime Minister Theresa May tweeted: "My thoughts are with those injured at Parsons Green and emergency services who are responding bravely to this terrorist incident."